ABOUT US

 Why "ETHOS"?

-Ethos comes from the ancient Greek ethos in Ancient Greek (êthos), meaning "character," "disposition," or "moral character."
+Ethos comes from the ancient Greek ἦθος (êthos), meaning "character," "disposition," or "moral character."
 It's closely related to éthos (éthos), "custom" or "habit"—and it's the root of our word "ethics."

 In Aristotle's rhetorical framework, ethos represented the credibility and character of the speaker— the foundation of persuasive authority.
 We chose this name deliberately.